gbif/hp-grscicoll/about.md

 ## How to get started

-You can start looking for relevant institutions [here](/institution), collections [here](/collection) and digitized specimens (here)[/specimens].
+You can start looking for relevant institutions [here](/institution/search), collections [here](/collection/search) and digitized specimens (here)[/specimen/search].

 ## History of the data

-The GRSciColl content has been built over the years.
+The GRSciColl data has been built over the years.
 A lot of the institution and collections information has been entered by a dedicated team of curators and members of the community.
 Some data comes from external sources such as [Index Herbariorum](https://sweetgum.nybg.org/science/ih/), the [Integrated Digitized Biocollections (iDigBio)](https://www.idigbio.org) and national registries.

 ### How it all started